Personalized Federated Heat-Kernel Enhanced Multi-View Clustering via Advanced Tensor Decomposition Techniques: Proposed Methodology

 \textbf{Cluster Centers Update:}

 \textbf{View Weights Update:}

 where the updates are performed iteratively until convergence, subject to the normalization constraints in Eqs. \ref{eqn:fed_constraint1} and \ref{eqn:fed_constraint2}.

-\end{theorem}
+\end{Theorem}

 \begin{proof} We establish the necessary optimality conditions for the E-FKMVC objective function using Lagrangian optimization and derive the closed-form update rules for each parameter set.
 The proof proceeds by applying the method of Lagrange multipliers to the constrained optimization problem and solving the resulting system of equations.
+This classical optimization technique allows us to find optimal solutions while respecting the normalization constraints on memberships $U_{[\ell]}^*$ and view weights $V_{[\ell]}$.

 \textbf{Part I: Membership Matrix Update Rule Derivation}